 Filmed over 10 years, Warlpiri woman Audrey and her Sicilian partner Santo navigate colonial systems to keep their family together.

-Audrey embeds her cultural knowledge, language, and Law into the lives of those she cares for, while en
+Audrey embeds her cultural knowledge, language, and Law into the lives of those she cares for, while ensuring they have t

 Where: Djila-tjarriu Community Hub